A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Introduction

+The~\cref{tab:thermal_lit_digest} presents a concise summary of the models present in the literature, to put the collision operators chosen in this work in a context.
+Features such as the type of collision kernel, order of equilibrium, utilized lattice and the range of reported \acl{Pr}s has been extracted.
+The publications were usually focused only on selected properties from the aforementioned set.
+Usage of SRT collision and truncated equilibrium distribution is prevalent, as is the relaxation of only first raw, or central moments.
+It is expected that to some extend, the models listed in~\cref{tab:thermal_lit_digest} would work for \acl{Pr}s other than reported.

 In this contribution, the role of different relaxation approaches for the advection-diffusion problems is investigated.
-In section~\cref{sec:Model_description}, the \cref{tab:thermal_lit_digest} presents a concise summary of the models present in the literature, to put the collision operators choosen in this work in a context.
-Current study shows that the relaxation of higher-order moments has to be adjusted to achieve the benefits of lattice with a large velocity set.
 To the best of the authors' knowledge a cumulant collision kernel is applied to simulate the advection-diffusion equation for the first time.
-To improve the representation of the geometry, an interpolation scheme is implemented to represent a boundary located between lattice nodes.
-Surprisingly, studies on the application of an interpolated-anti-bounce-back, which is a second-order boundary condition, are rare~\cite{Dubois2009,Dubois2019}.
-Concluding, current work is focused on the numerical limits of the central moment and cumulant collision operators applied to the variant of advection-diffusion equation, namely transport of internal energy in a homogeneous, isotropic medium with first and second-order boundary conditions using fully coupled double distribution function approach.
+A set of benchmarks with different complexity has been conducted, to isolate the factors which can affect the numerical simulations.
+For the set of numerically investigated cases, specified for a range of non-dimensional numbers, the relaxation of higher-order moments has to be adjusted to achieve the benefits of lattice with a large stencil.
+Concluding, current work is focused on the numerical limits of the central moment and cumulant collision operators applied to the variant of advection-diffusion equation, namely transport of internal energy in a homogeneous, isotropic medium with first and second-order boundary conditions using a fully coupled double distribution function approach on a \DQQ{3}{27}{27} lattice.

 This paper is organised as follows.
 In the \cref{sec:Model_description}, the \ac{LBM} routine and the investigated collision kernels are described.
-In \cref{sec:BC}, the interpolated boundary conditions, which allow to better represent walls location, are formulated.
+In \cref{sec:BC}, the interpolated boundary conditions, which allow to better represent walls location, are presented.
 The validation and tests of the model is discussed in \cref{sec:benchmarks}.
 The future outlook is given in \cref{sec:future_outlook}.
-Finally, the summary and conclusions are presented in \cref{sec:conclusions}.
-For clarity of the manuscript, some of the derivations regarding discretisation of the distribution function, two relaxation time approach and the transformation matrices have been listed in \ref{app:edf_discretization}, \ref{app:TRT} and \ref{app:NM_matrices} respectively.
+Finally, the summary and conclusions are formulated in \cref{sec:conclusions}.
+For clarity of the manuscript, some of the derivations regarding discretisation of the distribution function, two relaxation time approach, the transformation matrices and the source treatment have been listed in~\ref{app:edf_discretization},~\ref{app:TRT},~\ref{app:NM_matrices} and~\ref{app:source_term} respectively.

 \acreset{BB,BC,IBB,IABB,ABB,EQ,Re,Pr,Nu}